MicrosoftDocs/biztalk-docs/biztalk/esb-toolkit/monitoring-policies-and-usage-information.md

 > [!NOTE]
 >
 > SOA Service Manager and Workbench products were products from SOA Software, Inc. that
 > integrated with BizTalk Server.
-SOA Software rebranded as Akana, and these tools have
+These tools rebranded as Akana, now owned by Perforce,
-> evolved since that time.
-For more information, visit the [Akana website](https://go.microsoft.com/fwlink/?LinkId=188559).
+> and have evolved since then.
+For more information, visit the [Perforce website](https://go.microsoft.com/fwlink/?LinkId=188559).

 For example, Figure 1 shows the screen for applying a policy template and activating monitoring for an application.